rjhoppe/homelab-ez/uptime-kuma/index.md

 Uptime Kuma is a self-hosted monitoring tool.
 It's an easy-to-use and feature-rich service that allows you to monitor the uptime of your HTTP(s) services, TCP ports, DNS records, and more.
 For a homelab, it is an essential tool for keeping an eye on all your services and getting notified when something goes down.

-## Notes

-A place for notes about the uptime kuma service.

 ## Docker Compose Configuration

 This is the configuration for the `uptime kuma` service.